In 2025, the IPLC is commemorating 100 years of the collection. Visit and become part of our history.

 Location: The IPLC is located on Level 6 of the UQ Health Sciences Building (Cnr of Central Drive and Fig Tree Crescent) in the Herston/Royal Brisbane and Women's Hospital campus.
 We are directly opposite the UQ Centre for Clinical Research and Cafe Dose.

-The Integrated Pathology Learning Centre (IPLC) offers two insightful learning experiences that provide a rare opportunity for students to come face-to-face with a variety of diseases.
+The Integrated Pathology Learning Centre (IPLC) offers two secondary school programs that provide a rare opportunity for students to come face-to-face with a variety of diseases.
 During their visit, students will participate in workshops that cover a wide range of issues, exploring the pathology underlying health problems and disease prevention.
 This includes investigating the effects of behavioural and environmental factors on health and thinking critically about personal and peer attitudes to contemporary health issues.

 Human Body & Disease